firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/high-power-vesc-scooter-reliability-guide.md

 - **Boutique ceilings:** Tronic X12 (24 S), Ubox 240, and Spintend 85250 builds all share MOSFET and shunt limits around 331 A; most racers cap hubs near 150–200 A battery and 310–360 A phase even after swapping to upgraded silicon.[^33]
 - **Hall sensors are now stock on Dualtron Storm/X2 frames.** Current production runs ship with hall-equipped hubs, so VESC conversions can skip aftermarket sensor retrofits and jump straight to tuning once the harness is verified.[^19]
 - **Pick Ubox over Flipsky for 14 S torque pulls.** Denis’ workshop rated Spintend’s Ubox ahead of Flipsky thanks to beefier MOSFETs and cooling; early Ubox units benefit from thicker thermal pads, and 14 S packs built on Samsung 30Q/40T cells can sustain ≈70 A battery draw as long as you respect the motor’s thermal limits.[^denis-ubox]
-- **Mind 22 S on Makerbase 85/250s:** Multiple racers have already popped Ubox 85/250 controllers on 22 S packs even with regen disabled, whereas C350 hardware survives full race weekends so long as regen stays off; CL350s run hotter and now circulate official firmware links community members had to dig up themselves.[^20]
+- **Mind 22 S on Makerbase 85/250s:** Multiple racers have already popped Ubox 85/250 controllers on 22 S packs even with regen disabled, whereas C350 hardware survives full race weekends so long as regen stays off; CL350s run hotter and now circulate official firmware links community members had to dig up themselves.[^makerbase_22s_fail][^cl350_drive_links]
+- **Expect DOA CAN rails on Tronic 250 batches.** Several fresh units have arrived with dead CAN buses; the stopgap is to feed both controllers the same throttle signal while leaving the second ESC’s 3.3 V rail disconnected so you do not fry the accelerator while waiting for warranty replacements.[^tronic_can_doas]
+- **Inspect Ubox V2 sensorless inputs.** Outdoor-mounted dual Ubox builds that suddenly lose sensorless detection have traced the failure to a cracked A6 diode feeding the EG3112 gate driver; replacing or bridging the diode restored detection and highlighted mediocre stock soldering on that rail.[^ubox_a6_diode]
+- **FarDriver ND72450 field report.** A dual ND72450 Roadrunner running half of its battery capability still delivers 450 A phase, 32 kW peaks, working field-weakening, and cool motors—performance the builder preferred over comparable Tronic stacks.[^fardriver_nd72450]
+- **Log field-weakening runaways.** A 75100 stayed spinning after throttle close when FW was active, underscoring the need to capture and report reproducible regressions to Vedder instead of assuming configuration error.[^fw_runaway]
+- **Size Ninebot/GT2 packs for the current you want.** 26 S 8 P P42A builds feeding Tronic X12s already fight thermal issues until dual Uboxes are clamped to aluminum and wheel diameter/kv are tuned for the higher pack voltage.[^gt2_pack]
+- **Validate MXlemming thermal gains.** Aluminum PCBs kept a 3.2 kW setup near 29 °C, and MXlemming tuning on 30 S gear cut controller temps from 80 °C to ~60 °C at ~150 A, though some racers bailed because the algorithm trimmed top speed on high-power hubs.[^mxlemming_thermal]
 - **Keep Kaabo Thunder 2 controllers matched.** Mixing the 45 A front and 60 A rear boards leaves the scooter voltage-limited on top speed and saps launch thrust; either shunt the 45 A unit to match or source a twin 60 A module before raising current limits.[^21]
 - **Burn E2 hub swaps need rotor spacers.** Fry the Guy’s conversion showed Kaabo 2 kW hubs clear the Burn E2 caliper only after adding rotor spacing, and ZAITUO 100/65-6.5 tires drop straight into the chassis.
   - add the note to fitment guides so builders order spacers and tires with the hubs.[^22]